-EXPLAINER: Is it time to get a COVID-19 booster?
+Explainer: Is it time to get a COVID-19 booster?
 Which one?

 Here are some things to know:

-People who are fully vaccinated are still strong protected against hospitalization and death from COVID-19.
+People who are fully vaccinated are still strongly protected against hospitalization and death from COVID-19.
 But immunity against infection can wane over time, and the extra-contagious delta variant is spreading widely.
-U.S. health authorities want to shore up protection in at-risk people who were vaccinated months ago, though the priority remains getting the unvaccinated their first shots.
+U.S. health authorities want to shore up protection in at-risk people who were vaccinated months ago, though they emphasize that the priority remains getting the unvaccinated their first shots.

-Yes, Pfizer boosters began last month, and this week the government cleared extra doses of the Moderna and Johnson & Johnson vaccines too.
+Yes, Pfizer boosters began last month, and this week the U.S. government cleared extra doses of the Moderna and Johnson & Johnson vaccines too.
+More than 120 million Americans will become eligible for a booster in the coming months, or about 2 out of every 3 vaccinated adults, officials say.
 But who’s eligible — and when — differs depending on which vaccine you got first.

 If you got Pfizer or Moderna shots first, you’re eligible if your last dose was at least six months ago and you’re 65 or older, or are a younger adult who has health problems or a job or living conditions that put you at higher risk of severe illness or exposure to the coronavirus.
 Health care workers, for example, are included because they are regularly exposed to the virus and can’t come to work with even the mildest of infections.